Concurrent estate: Contribution and improvements

 Co-owners generally do not have any obligation to contribute to any costs of improving the property.
 If one co-owner adds a feature that enhances the value of the property, that co-owner has no right to demand that any others share the cost of adding that feature – even if other co-owners reap greater profits from the property because of it.
-However, at partition, a co-owner is entitled to recover the value added by his or her improvements of the property if the "improvements" resulted in an increase in property value.
+However, at partition, a co-owner is entitled to recover the value added by their improvements of the property if the "improvements" resulted in an increase in property value.
 Conversely, if the co-owner's "improvements" decrease the value of the property, the co-owner is responsible for the decrease.
 In an Australian case, the High Court said that the costs of repairing by one co-owner must be taken into account on the partition or final distribution (i.e. sale) of the property.

 Mortgages

-Each co-owner can independently encumber the co-owner's own share in the property by taking out a mortgage on that share (although this may effectively convert a joint tenancy to a tenancy in common, as described below); other co-owners have no obligation to help pay a mortgage that only runs to another owner's share of the property, and the mortgagee can only foreclose on that mortgagor's share.
+Each co-owner can independently encumber the co-owner's own share in the property by taking out a mortgage using fractional financing on that share (although this may effectively convert a joint tenancy to a tenancy in common, as described below); other co-owners have no obligation to help pay a mortgage that only runs to another owner's share of the property, and the mortgagee can only foreclose on that mortgagor's share.
 Bank loans secured by mortgages on individual shares of co-owned property are one of the most rapidly expanding areas in the mortgage lending industry.